 Regardless of how you decide to support your man suffering from hair loss, your understanding and support of his feelings will have a great impact.
 Assuring him that you are by his side no matter how many hairs he has left on his head will make the difference.

-As a mother, sister, wife or partner, do know that your contribution will help ease up the emotional impact of hair loss in men… and make your relationship even stronger.
+As a mother, sister, wife or partner, your contribution will help ease up the emotional impact of hair loss in men… and make your relationship even stronger.